Israel trip- procession of a meal

 Syrian olives

-Lentil soup w lots of onions….recipe down below using my food spying talent
+Lentil soup with lots of onions…recipe down below using my food-spying talent

-Freekeh, smoked green wheat roasted w a leg of chicken
+Freekeh, smoked green wheat roasted with a leg of chicken

 To bring a touch of the taste, here is a delicious lentil soup: